FIU Panthers football

 FIU Panthers football program represents Florida International University (FIU) in the sport of American football.
 The Panthers compete in the Football Bowl Subdivision (FBS) of the National Collegiate Athletic Association (NCAA) and the East Division of Conference USA (CUSA).
-The Panthers' head coach is Mike MacIntyre.
+The Panthers' head coach is Willie Simmons.
 FIU has produced a Sun Belt Conference co-championship team in 2010, along with 3 postseason bowl appearances.
-The Panthers play their home games at Riccardo Silva Stadium which has a seating capacity of 20,000.
+The Panthers play their home games at Pitbull Stadium, which has a seating capacity of 20,000.

 History

 Don Strock era (2002–2006)

 On 1 September 1999, after several years of contemplating the commencement of a football team, FIU moved a step closer by hiring Don Strock to be FIU's Director of Football Operations.
-One year later, Don Strock was named head coach with plans to lay the foundations for a college football team.
-Quarterback David Tabor was the first FIU football recruit.
+One year later, Strock was named head coach with plans to lay the foundation for a college football team.
+Quarterback David Tabor was the first FIU football recruit after agreeing to play in 2001.

 In February 2002, FIU found its star quarterback in high school, Jamie Burke from Cardinal Mooney High, Sarasota, Florida.
 Burke was the only player to ever throw for over 500 yards in a single game in Florida as well as led the state in touchdown passes in a season with 34.
 Burke was being recruited by the University of Florida but opted for FIU when Steve Spurrier left to coach the Washington Redskins.
 FIU had everything it needed to begin competing in NCAA Football.
 FIU was placed in the Division I-AA level as an Independent team.